Introduction

 Q: What dosage and strain of L. reuteri are the most likely to exhibit effects in humans?

-A: Because research into the use of probiotics is still quite new, there are no established clinical dosage recommendations for L. reuteri or most other probiotics.
-Please see the summary chart of dosages and effects we've put together for this page, below.
+A: Because research into the use of probiotics is still relatively new, there are no established clinical dosage recommendations for L. reuteri or most other probiotics.
+Please see this page's summary chart of dosages and effects (below).

 Q: Are the probiotic supplements at the store viable?

-A: Because most probiotic supplements are sold at room temperature, many consumers worry that the bacteria have died before they even purchase the supplement.
-Because probiotic supplements are not regulated in the United States, it is often impossible to be sure of their quality.
-There is also a lack of research investigating the stability of probiotics at room temperature.
-One study found that Lactobacillus and Bifidobacterium species used as probiotics do maintain their viability at room temperature if they are dehydrated properly during processing.[46]
+A: Because most probiotic supplements are sold at room temperature, many consumers worry that the bacteria have died before they have purchased the supplement.
+Because probiotic supplements are unregulated in the United States, it is often impossible to ensure their quality.
+There is also a need for more research investigating the stability of probiotics at room temperature.
+One study found that Lactobacillus and Bifidobacterium species used as probiotics maintain their viability at room temperature if adequately dehydrated during processing.[49]

 Table 1.
 Summary of dosages of Lactobacillus reuteri and correspondent effects on health